brozena/brozena.github.io/_pages/about.md

 ## Publications and Preprints

-### Evidence-based digital design: Utilizing MaxDiff findings to guide the development of financial interventions in bipolar disorder
+### Evidence-based Digital Design: Utilizing MaxDiff Findings to Guide the Development of Financial Interventions in Bipolar Disorder

 **Jeff Brozena**, Saeed Abdullah.
 To be presented at the 28th Annual Conference of the International Society for Bipolar Disorders, Vancouver, Canada, September 2026.